 Ristorante Pizzeria Bella Rogliano

-Frequenting this great restaurant many times, it is definitely worthy of another rave.
+Frequenting this great restaurant many times, and it is definitely worthy of another rave.

 I’ve already mentioned the wonderful Pinsa made at this restaurant, which is much lighter than a pizza, so you must try this divine piece of heaven.
-Not many restaurants make a traditional Pinsa as it’s labour and time intensive.
+Not many restaurants make a traditional Pinsa as it is labour and time-intensive.

 Returning to Cosenza